Thinking of studying at higher education but not sure if you will succeed?

 Don’t worry – we have the resources, time and plans in place to provide you with all the support you need to reach those high levels of achievement that you aspire to.

 We hope to enable students, however rurally remote they live, to have the opportunity to study a degree course here at Petroc.
 If transport is a particular problem please contact us at the beginning of the course via the student hardship application process, and some support may be available.
+Please note, this would not be available to students who have a maintenance loan/grant.

 Study skill support